 Negative Body Image

-People with Bulimia Nervosa and Anorexia Nervosa share an unhealthy focus on fat and body weight.
-Their actions related to food are designed to affect their physical apperance.
+People with the Eating Disorders Bulimia Nervosa and Anorexia Nervosa share an unhealthy focus on fat and body weight.
+Their actions related to food are designed to affect their physical appearance.

 Issues of Control